May 2013

 I was delighted to be asked to supply an image for the front cover of the latest BTO atlas for the Avon region.
 The atlas covers the recordings for the Breeding Bird Survey.

-The report is compiled with the support of the Bristol Ornithological Club and Bristol Naturalists Society and is available from richard.bland123@btinternet.com.
+The report is compiled with the support of the Bristol Ornithological Club and Bristol Naturalists Society.

 The atlas is also dedicated to John Tully whose enthusiasm for birds will live long in our memory.